Nickel Creek to Perform Three Night Residency at Ryman Auditorium - NewsBreak

 Of the project, the band reflects, “This is a record about embracing the friction inherent in real human connection.
 We begin the record yearning for and pursuing harmonious connection.
 We end the record having realized that truly harmonious connection can only be achieved through the dissonance that we’ve spent our entire adult lives trying to avoid.”

-The post Nickel Creek to Perform Three Night Residency at Ryman Auditorium appeared first on Sumner County Source .
+The post Nickel Creek to Perform Three Night Residency at Ryman Auditorium appeared first on Cheatham County Source .

 Comments / 0